-If you experience discomfort in the lower abdomen, below your belly button, then you have pelvic pain.
-Although pelvic pain can affect men, it is much more common in women, and is one of the main reasons for consulting a doctor who specialises in women's health, a gynaecologist.
+If you experience discomfort in the lower abdomen - below your belly button - then you have pelvic pain.
+Although pelvic pain can also affect men, it is much more common in women, and is one of the main reasons for consulting a gynaecologist.
 If you suffer with pelvic pain, it is important to seek medical advice to find out the cause, especially if the pain is getting more severe or more frequent.

 What causes pelvic pain?

-The pelvis contains loops of bowel and bladder, which can sometimes cause pelvic pain.
-In females, however, the pelvis also holds the reproductive organs, and the womb (uterus), ovaries or fallopian tubes are the most common, resulting in severe uterine pain in women.
+The pelvis contains loops of bowel and bladder.
+In females, the pelvis also holds the reproductive organs, and if there is infection in the womb (uterus), ovaries or fallopian tubes this often results in severe uterine pain in women.

 Other possible causes of pelvic pain include

 Pelvic pain can also be due to a surgical emergency that needs urgent treatment, such as a twisted ovarian cyst, a ruptured fibroid or an ectopic pregnancy.

 What to do if you have pelvic pain

 If you have pelvic pain, it is important to seek medical advice.
 A gynaecologist at The Medical Chambers Kensington can diagnose the cause, answer all your questions, and explain the different treatment options available.